 Orange County first became a covered jurisdiction under Section 203 in 1976 when the Department was required to begin providing language assistance to Spanish heritage voters.
-Once covered, the Department provided affadavits of voter registration in English and Spanish and made Spanish election materials such as ballot facsimiles and voter instructions on how to vote available at poll sites.
+Once covered, the Department provided affidavits of voter registration in English and Spanish and made Spanish election materials such as ballot facsimiles and voter instructions on how to vote available at polling places.